itarck/fancoil/README.md

 [re-frame]:https://github.com/day8/re-frame

 ## Other notes
-- still pre-alpha, fancoil.lib may change, or move to another repo
+- still pre-alpha, fancoil.module may change, or move to another repo
-- request is hash-map. when injecting cofx, it will add namespaced key of the injector.
+- request is hash-map, open. when injecting cofx, it will add namespaced key of the injector.
-- response is hash-map. doall! can execute all effects, no guarantee of order.
+- response is hash-map, open. doall! can execute all effects, no guarantee of order.
 If you need to guarantee the order, use a vector of key-value pairs, or just use fx/doseq